CS-3398-264/GriffinArmyRepo/srs_template.md

 ### 2.2 Product Functions

 The following options shall be available in a starting menu:
-   Single player -> Start a game of chess against a computer: Difficulty selection shall be available here Two-player (if it's one of the features we'll implement) -> Start a game of chess with two players Night/Day mode -> This option shall change the color layout of the board.
-   Tips/How to play -> display a list of tips/how-to-play manual
+Single player -> Start a game of chess against a computer: Difficulty selection shall be available here Two-player (if it's one of the features we'll implement) -> Start a game of chess with two players Night/Day mode -> This option shall change the color layout of the board Tips/How to play -> display a list of tips/how-to-play manual

 ### 2.3 User Classes and Characteristics